CodeGen2: Lessons for Training LLMs on Programming and Natural Languages: Introduction

 In our attempt to achieve these goals, our method is to attempt full unification across all aspects and collect evidence to guide the ablation of features.
 We attempt to provide evidence to reject or not reject these hypotheses in an extensive study across a large set of experiments on 1B LLMs.
 The findings for our postulated hypotheses are summarized as follows:

-\begin{enumerate}[label={(\arabic*)}] \item \textbf{Model Architecture:} We failed to provide evidence to quantify any benefits of Prefix-LM over the causal-decoder baseline within our set of evaluation tasks. \item \textbf{Learning Algorithm:} We succeeded in a simple mixture of objective functions while maintaining zero-shot performance. \item \textbf{Sampling Procedure:} We failed to provide evidence for the "free lunch" hypothesis of equipping models with infill sampling without incurring an additional cost in compute. \item \textbf{Data Distributions:} We show promising evidence of mixing natural and programming languages into a single model. \end{enumerate}
+\begin{enumerate}[label={(\arabic*)}] \item \textbf{Model Architecture:} We failed to provide evidence to quantify any benefits of Prefix-LM over the causal-decoder baseline within our set of evaluation tasks. \item \textbf{Learning Algorithm:} We succeeded in a simple mixture of objective functions while maintaining zero-shot performance. \item \textbf{Sampling Procedure:} We failed to provide evidence for the "free lunch" hypothesis of equipping models with infill sampling without incurring an additional cost in compute. \item \textbf{Data Distributions:} We show promising evidence of mixing natural and programming languages into a single model.
+We provide strong results for multi-epoch training. \end{enumerate}

 While we did not achieve full unification, we gained valuable findings and trained competitive open-source models on permissive data.